Responsible Disclosure Policy

 We also exclude specific problems that in our opinion do not constitute a threat outside of a laboratory set-up.

-- Hosting hardware and software
+- Any hosting hardware and/or software

 Excluded types of security problems